syncfusion-content/blazor-docs/blazor/gantt-chart/pdf-export.md

 ```
 ### How to add a text in header/footer

-You can add text and customize its styles either in Header or Footer of exported PDF document using `Header` and `Footer` properties of the `GanttPdfExportProperties` class.
+The PDF export functionality of the Gantt Chart allows you to add and style custom text in the Header or Footer of the exported PDF document.
+This customization can be achieved using the `Header` and `Footer` properties of the `GanttPdfExportProperties` class.
+By configuring these properties, you can include important information, such as titles, project names, or other relevant details, to enhance the exported document.

-The following sample code demonstrates adding text and customizing its styles in the Header section of the exported document,
+The following sample code demonstrates how to add custom text and customize its styles in the Header section of the exported PDF document:

 ``` cshtml
 @using Syncfusion.Blazor.Gantt